Involutions on a surface of general type with $p_g=q=0$, $K^2=7$: Abstract

 \section{Abstract}

-In this paper we study on the involution on minimal surfaces of general type with $p_g=q=0$ and $K^2=7$.
+In this paper we study involutions on minimal surfaces of general type with $p_g=q=0$ and $K^2=7$.
 We focus on the classification of the birational models of the quotient surfaces and their branch divisors induced by an involution.